 - Limiting the number of people present in an area to ensure safe physical distancing (minimum space of two metres) can be maintained.

-- Providing facilities for people to wash their hands with soap and water or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).
+- Providing facilities for people to wash their hands with soap and water or hand sanitizer approved by Health Canada (DIN or NPN number).

 - Increasing cleaning and disinfection in all areas, particularly those with common touch points.